HackMelbourne/Decoded-3/w3/README.md

     await ctx.send(f'Joined {channel}')
 ```

+Let's break this down.
+The code does the following:

+1. First we check if we're currently connected to a voice channel.
+If we are, we gotta leave
+2. We then check if the author of the message is in a voice channel.
+If they aren't, we send a reminder to join and stop
+   there
+3. If all is good, we grab the channel they're in and join the party 🥳.
+It's important that we set wavelink as our audio
+   source here, as that's where our music is coming from.
+    1. Take note of how we store the audio client in the `voice_clients` dictionary.
+This will be important later.
+4. Finally, we text the user that we joined.

-* We also need to make sure that our bot leave.
-So for that we can simple use this code.
+* We also need to make sure that users can ask our bot to leave.
+We can do this with the following:

 ```python
 @commands.command()
 async def leave(self, ctx):